HBPMedical/mip-deployment/Federation/doc/SynchronizingKeycloakRoles.md

 # Synchronizing the KeyCloak Roles
 The Authentication (AuthN) and the authorization (AuthZ) processes of the MIP are managed by *KeyCloak*, which is usually, as the opposite of the *Local* MIP, an **external** service, which is by default in the EBRAINS infrastructure.
 The roles are taken into account by the MIP Web interface, each role name being parsed and then checked to show (or not) certain items (features, pathologies, datasets...)
-Then, within a federation, which may have many different pathologies and datasets, amongst many different nodes, the number of roles can rapidly increase, and also, each time you change anything related to these things, you will have to change roles accordingly into the KeyCloak interface (to have an idea of the MIP-related roles naming convention, read this <a href="../../documentation/UserAuthorizations.md">guide</a>.
+Then, within a federation, which may have many different pathologies and datasets, amongst many different nodes, the number of roles can rapidly increase, and also, each time you change anything related to these things, you will have to change roles accordingly into the KeyCloak interface (to have an idea of the MIP-related roles naming convention, read this [guide](../../documentation/UserAuthorizations.md).

 The KeyCloak's interface is excruciatingly slow and clearly not ergonomic at all.
 Additionally, it's way not MIP-comprehensive.
 All this will make you lose a considerable amount of time, and with the complexity and sensitivity of this process, you will probably do mistakes as well!